JustToTryModels/IMAGES/README.md

 <br/>

-**A deep Convolutional Neural Network (CNN) built with TensorFlow and Keras to classify 10 fashion categories from the Fashion-MNIST dataset, achieving 93.89% test accuracy.
+**A deep Convolutional Neural Network (CNN) built with TensorFlow and Keras to classify 10 fashion categories from the Fashion-MNIST dataset, achieving `93.89%` test accuracy.
 This project demonstrates the complete end-to-end machine learning pipeline, from data preprocessing and model architecture design to training optimization and real-world inference.
-The trained model successfully identifies clothing items like T-shirts, trousers, dresses, shoes, and bags with high precision and recall, making it suitable for fashion e-commerce applications and image classification tasks.**
+The trained model successfully identifies clothing items like T-shirts, trousers, pullovers, dresses, coats, sandals, shirts, sneakers, bags, and ankle boots with high precision and recall, making it suitable for fashion e-commerce applications and image classification tasks.**

 <br/>